Position Type: This is a full-time, exempt position.

 Other duties as assigned by the Head of School, Assistant Head of School, or Department Chair.

-Work Environment: In the 2020-2021 school year, teachers may be asked to perform their work duties at home and/or on campus.
+Work Environment: Teachers may be asked to perform their work duties at home and/or on campus.
 In both settings, the teacher is required to maintain a professional environment.
 While on campus, classes may be operating either in person or in a distributed setting.
 Teachers are expected to be present and accessible for the entire school day, regardless of the setting.

 Physical Demands: While performing the duties of this job, the employee is regularly required to talk and hear.
 This position is active; it requires standing and walking, including stairs.